DJIA: stock markets are growing

 Support and resistance levels

 DJIA retains positive dynamics, trading in the ascending channels on the daily and weekly charts.
-Above the short-term support level of 25260.0 (EMA200 on the 4-hour chart and the bottom line of the rising channel on the daily chart), only long positions should be considered.
+Above the short-term support level 25420.0 (EMA200 on the 4-hour chart and the bottom line of the upward channel on the daily chart), only long positions should be considered.

-The breakdown of the support level of 25260.0 may provoke a deeper correction decrease to the key support levels 24775.0 (EMA144 on the daily chart), 24450.0 (EMA200 on the daily chart).
+The breakdown of the support level of 25420.0 may provoke a deeper correction decrease to the key support levels of 24830.0 (EMA144 on the daily chart), 24530.0 (EMA200 on the daily chart).
 Near these levels also passes the bottom line of the rising channel on the weekly chart.

 In general, the positive dynamics remains.
-Only the breakdown of the support level of 24050.0 (the Fibonacci retracement level of 23.6% of the correction to the growth from the level of 15650.0 in the wave that began in January 2016.
-The maximum of this wave and the 0% Fibonacci level are near the 26620.0 mark) may call into question the DJIA's bullish trend.
+Only the breakdown of the support level of 24050.0 (Fibonacci level of 23.6% of the correction to the increase with the level of 15650.0 in a wave that began in January 2016.
+The maximum of the wave and Fibonacci level of 0% are near the mark 26620.0) could jeopardize the bullish trend of the DJIA.

 DJIA is growing, heading toward resistance level 26620.0 (absolute and annual highs).